 With the aim of reaching our goal, the next step was to organise the first information session for the 19 local communities to get to know each other better - the meetings took place, online, on platforms such as Zoom and Google Meet.

-Following the establishment of the local Gutenberg teams and the information session, more than half of the Gutenberg teams of students have already started their actual work in November, organising both internal activities - teambuildings and trainings - and activities with external impact - projects such as film evenings, recycling actions, educational activities for children (German language learning).
+Following the establishment of the local Gutenberg teams and the information session, more than half of the Gutenberg teams of students have already started their actual work, organising both internal activities - teambuildings and trainings - and activities with external impact - projects such as film evenings, recycling actions, educational activities for children (German language learning).

 December brought students from the 19 Gutenberg initiative groups both the opportunity to further interact in various projects and activities and to take part in Wintercamp, the Gutenberg-branded project that made it possible to facilitate students with workshops on political education and civil society.

 In the following period of time, the students coordinators of the Gutenberg Network initiative groups benefited from a complex training focused on the theme of Leadership and involvement in civil society from 14-16 January.
 Within the training programme, 4 trainers and more than 20 students in the position of team coordinators participated and got actively involved.